Breast Cancer Treatment

-All your care can be arranged at our South Waterfront and Marquam Hill campuses, which are connected by the Portland Aerial Tram.
-Patients and close family members receive free tram passes.
+All your care can be arranged at our South Waterfront campus.
 For your convenience, we also offer some services at community clinics.
 Our nurse navigator will coordinate all your appointments.

 We strive to make your care as stress-free as possible.
-We welcome patients at any phase of treatment, and we’re happy to provide a second opinion.
+We welcome patients to our clinic, and we’re happy to provide a second opinion.
 Here are the first steps after you call or are referred to our clinic.

-Our nurse navigator talks with you on the phone to go over your condition and next steps.
-If you've just been diagnosed, she explains your pathology report and determines whether you need more imaging or genetic testing.
-She sets up your appointments at our clinic.
+One of our nurse navigators will talk with you on the phone to go over your condition and next steps.
+If you've just been diagnosed, they’ll explain your pathology report and determine whether you need more imaging or genetic testing.
+They’ll coordinate your appointments with our team.

 We provide the latest therapies in medical oncology, including chemotherapy when needed and hormone therapies that harness cancer receptors to shrink tumors.